margaretmf/margaretmf.github.io/creativewriting.md

 Precipitation, changing form from the sky to the earth.
 The sprinkles, the droplets.
 The sunshine wants to evaporate the water after it falls.

+The rain falling, little circles, droplets on the earth The rain fall, the rainbow smiles
+A bouquet of flowers parralel to all the colors of the things in the world

+**Dolly Parton's music on colors and rainbows**

 <br>